Bachelor of Arts

 In your Bachelor of Arts you will typically complete two specialisations.
 You can choose to complete an optional third specialisation.
 Specialisations are organised into majors and minors.
 You’ll typically find eight courses in a major and six courses in a minor.

 When you complete a bachelor’s degree, you’ll be eligible for further study at a postgraduate level.
-If you’d like further information about this degree and its learning outcomes, take a look at our student handbook.
+If you’d like further information about this degree and its learning outcomes, take a look at our student handbook, opens in a new window.

 Future careers